Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 ### []()Buying Townblocks

-Mayors can buy townblocks using `/town buy bonus {amount}`.
+Normally Towny limits a town's townblocks to a number based on resident count or town_level.
+Towny allows towns to purchase additional townblocks that the town can then claim, using `/town buy bonus {amount}`.
 There are two methods you can limit how many townblocks can be purchased by a town:

 1. If `town.max_purchased_blocks_uses_town_levels` is set to false: the max is set in the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) at `max_purchased_blocks: '0'`.
 2. If `town.max_purchased_blocks_uses_town_levels` is set to true: the max is dictated via the town_level's `townBlockBuyBonusLimit` setting, allowing towns with more residents to purchase more townblocks.